Microsoft backs Anthropic in court: Top 10 key updates in Claude maker's lawsuit against US government blacklist | Company Business News

 "The federal government retaliated against a leading frontier AI developer for adhering to its protected viewpoint on a subject of great public significance — AI safety and the limitations of its own AI model — in violation of the Constitution and laws of the United States," Anthropic said in its lawsuit.

-2) The lawsuits were filed after Defense Secretary Pete Hegseth formally labelled Anthropic a supply chain risk last week.
+2) The lawsuits were filed after Defence Secretary Pete Hegseth formally labelled Anthropic a supply chain risk last week.

 3) Anthropic told a judge on Tuesday that it could lose billions of dollars in revenue this year due to the Trump administration's decision to label it as a supply chain risk.